Kevin Lepage: Winston Cup 1998–2002

 Lepage made the move to Winston Cup in 1998, driving for the LJ Racing team.
-Despite the team's lack of sponsorship, Lepage posted two fourteenth-place finishes, catching the eye of Jack Roush, owner of Roush Racing.
-Lepage announced his decision to depart LJ Racing in late June 1998 and sat out 6 races to work out the details of the new contract with Roush.
-He would drive the No. 16 Primestar-sponsored Ford Taurus in place of Ted Musgrave, who was released after Lepage's hiring.
-He earned a pair of top-10 finishes in 13 races for Roush, his best finish being a sixth place at Charlotte.
+Despite the team's lack of sponsorship, Lepage posted two fourteenth place finishes, catching the eye of Jack Roush, owner of Roush Racing.
+Lepage announced his decision to depart LJ Racing in late June 1998 and sat out six races to work out the details of the new contract with Roush.
+He would drive the No. 16 Primestar Ford Taurus in place of Ted Musgrave, who was released after Lepage's hiring.
+He earned a pair of top-ten finishes in thirteen races for Roush, his best finish being a sixth place at Charlotte.
 Despite missing several races, he nearly won the 1998 Rookie of the Year title.
 Lepage also drove in the Busch Series for Doug Taylor's No. 40 team with sponsorship from Channellock.
-Lepage finished 14th in points despite only starting 24 races out of 31.
+Lepage finished fourteenth in points despite only starting 24 races out of 31.
 Lepage won his second career race at the August Food City 250 at Bristol and won his first career pole at the June MBNA Platinum 200 at Dover.
-He finished the year with one win, six Top 5s and 10 Top 10s.
+He finished the year with one win, six top-fives, and ten top-tens.